Vonng/pigsty/docs/v-pgsql.md

 ### `pg_upstream`

-The replicated upstream node of the instance, type: `string`, level: I, default value is null.
+The replicated upstream node of the instance, type: `string`, level: I, the default value is null.

-Instance-level configuration item with IP address or host name to indicate the upstream node for stream replication.
+Ins-level config entry with IP address or hostname to indicate the upstream node for stream replication.

 * When configuring this parameter for a slave library of a cluster, the IP address filled in must be another node within the cluster.
-Instances will be stream replicated from that node, and this option can be used to build **cascade replication**.
+Instances will be stream replicated from that node, and this option can be used to build **cascaded replication**.

 * When this parameter is configured for the primary of the cluster, it means that the entire cluster will run as a **Standby Cluster**, receiving changes from upstream nodes.
 The `primary` in the cluster will play the role of `standby leader`.